ccloc

 Type: string

-Defines the eventID to use.
-The considered origin is configured by originID.
-Using baseID reads the event from the database if no XML file is defined.
-Otherwise, the event is loaded from the XML file.
+Event or pick will be read from the database if no XML file is defined.
+Otherwise, the it will be loaded from the XML file.

 event.$name.xml